DrJosh9000/yarn/README.md

 # yarn
-Yarn implements the YarnSpinner virtual machine in Go.
+The yarn package implements the YarnSpinner virtual machine in Go.